Yannick Jadot: Political career

+Member of the European Parliament, 2009–present

 In 2009, Jadot announced that he was leaving Greenpeace to lead the Europe Ecology list in the West France constituency in the 2009 European elections.
 His list won 16.65% of the vote and he was elected to the European Parliament, along with Nicole Kiil-Nielsen.
 He was reelected to the same constituency during the 2014 European elections.

 In parliament, Jadot first served on the Committee on International Trade from 2009 until 2019.
 Since 2019, he has been a member of the Committee on the Environment, Public Health and Food Safety.
+In this capacity, he has been the parliament’s lead rapporteur on CO2 standards for new trucks in the European market.

 In addition to his committee assignments, Jadot was part of the Parliament's delegations to the countries of Southeast Asia and the Association of Southeast Asian Nations (2014–2019), and to the ACP–EU Joint Parliamentary Assembly (2009–2011).
 He is also a member of the European Parliament Intergroup on the Welfare and Conservation of Animals and the European Parliament Intergroup on LGBT Rights.

 In 2016, Jadot was selected by Europe Ecology – The Greens (EELV) to stand as their candidate in the 2017 French presidential election, after defeating fellow MEP Michèle Rivasi in the second round of primary voting.
 Though Jadot secured 496 sponsorships just before the opening of the signature collection period, he announced that he would withdraw his candidacy and endorsed Socialist nominee Benoît Hamon, the pair having agreed on a common platform.
 Their alliance was consummated when EELV primary voters approved the agreement on 26 February 2017.

+Jadot ran for and was elected to the Senate in the 2023 French Senate election to represent the Paris constituency.
+He was replaced in the European Parliament by Lydie Massard.